opconWizard/opcon-docs/docs/reference/best-practices.md

 #### Use Case

 We have a job which is dependent on a file arriving.
-The job is built 'On Hold' and [SMA Resource Monitor]{.GeneralSMAResourceMonitor} sends a $JOB:RELEASE when the file arrives.
+The job is built 'On Hold' and SMA Resource Monitor sends a $JOB:RELEASE when the file arrives.
 The problem is we are not notified if the file is late arriving.
 How can we set this up to receive a Late to Start notification?